-100% of equity assets apply negative sectorial and norms-based screens and exclusions ensuring minimum environment and social safeguards.
+100% of the sub-fund's assets (excluding cash and derivatives) apply negative sectorial and normsbased screens and exclusions ensuring minimum environment and social safeguards.

 In addition, the do no significant harm, exclusionary process and adverse impacts are monitored for all the Sub-Funds' assets.